If you ever had a chance to fix a meeting with someone, you probably know it’s not easy as it sounds.

 If you need a dedicated tool to schedule meetings with people within your company, use Meetings.
 It’s a group scheduling tool that integrates with Google Workspace and Microsoft 365 apps.

-While setting up a meeting with Meetin.gs, you and your team can add, edit, comment on the meeting agenda, action points, and related attachments.
+While setting up a meeting with Meetin.gs, you and your team can add, edit, and comment on the meeting agenda, action points, and related attachments.

 The tool also comes with a timeline-styled dashboard that shows you what meetings are coming up next, what meetings are yet to be confirmed, and meetings that you had in the past.